How Elon Musk helped lift the ceiling on CEO pay

 Setting an Example

 Musk’s megapackage was criticized when it was announced in 2018.
-Skeptics said the enormous riches it promised might encourage him to take too many risks to fulfill the plan’s goals.
+Sceptics said the enormous riches it promised might encourage him to take too many risks to fulfil the plan’s goals.
 But pay experts say it inspired boards at other companies to concoct similar deals.

 The groundbreaking feature of Musk’s compensation plan was not so much the performance targets — those have been around for years — but the colossal amount of stock that covered pay for several years into the future.
 (Tesla’s board has not awarded Musk any subsequent stock grants.)
 The stock he has so far gotten for the award is worth just over $60 billion, a treasure chest that helped him finance his bid for Twitter.
 Musk and Tesla did not respond to a request for comment.